bcgov/bcsc-sample-client/README.md

 # BCSC Sample Client
-A sample web application that demonstrates how a client could integrate with BC Services Card login and messaging services.
+A sample web application that demonstrates how a client could integrate with BC Services Card login services.